onc-healthit/lantern-back-end/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code review has been performed.
   - Code diff has been done and checked to ensure only expected code is being committed.
   - A linter for the language has been run.
+- [ ] vendor/ directories have been updated
+  - New dependencies have been added
+  - Local dependencies have been updated

 **Primary Reviewer:**